 Based on the “Thimble Theater” comic strip created by E.C.
 Segar

 POPEYE is kinda like the bastard child that nobody talks about or even acknowledges at family reunions.
 Whenever discussions about movies based on comic books or comic strips are mentioned nobody ever remembers POPEYE.
 Hell, people will remember really obscure films based on comic strips such as “Friday Foster” starring Pam Grier or “Brenda Starr” with Brooke Shields and Timothy Dalton.
-But I mention POPEYE and people give me a surprised look and respond: “They made a movie out of POPEYE?”
+But I mention POPEYE and people give me a look of honest surprise, saying : “They made a movie out of POPEYE?”
 Which is a shame because POPEYE is really outstanding in a lot of ways.

-It’s basically an origin story as Popeye (Robin Williams) comes to the remote seaport town of Sweethaven.
-He’s searching for his long lost poppa, Poopdeck Pappy (Ray Walston) who abandoned his orphink (that’s how Popeye pronounces ‘orphan’) son years ago.
-He’s regarded with suspicion by the townspeople but finds lodging in the home of the Oyl family: family patriarch Cole Oyl (MacIntyre Dixon) his capable wife Nana Oyl (Roberta Maxwell) their well-meaning but slightly shifty son Castor Oyl (Donovan Scott) and their vain, prissy and impossibly skinny daughter Olive Oyl (Shelly Duvall).
+It’s an origin story we’re given as Popeye (Robin Williams) comes to the remote seaport town of Sweethaven. searching for his long lost poppa, Poopdeck Pappy (Ray Walston) who abandoned his orphink (that’s how Popeye pronounces ‘orphan’) son years ago.
+Popeye is regarded with hostile suspicion by the townspeople but finds lodging in the home of the Oyl family: family patriarch Cole Oyl (MacIntyre Dixon) his capable wife Nana Oyl (Roberta Maxwell) their well-meaning but slightly shifty son Castor Oyl (Donovan Scott) and their beloved daughter, the vain, prissy and impossibly skinny Olive Oyl (Shelly Duvall).